-[Editor’s Note: There is a need to review the usage of the terms occupied and channel bandwidths.]

-[Editor’s Note: Due to absence of established international standards and a designated entity responsible for spectrum planning and coordination of existing AM(OR)S allocations under RR Appendix 26 and given the nature of HF radio wave propagation.
-It is necessary to establish clear criteria for managing and mitigating potential interference arising from the proposed WBHF system configurations.
-Additionally, adherence to agreed upon standards is crucial to ensure protection of existing systems from harmful interference.]

 (202X)

 Scope

 This Report identifies technical characteristics, protection criteria, and compatibility and sharing studies required for the modernization of high frequency spectrum use in the aeronautical mobile (OR) service.
 It assesses compatibility with incumbent services that are allocated on a primary basis in-band and adjacent band.